tomysshadow/M4Revolution/README.md

 3. Copy the resulting pixman-1_staticd.lib files to `vendor/pixman-1/lib/x86/Debug` and `vendor/pixman-1/lib/x64/Debug` respectively.
 4. Copy the resulting pixman-1_static.lib files to `vendor/pixman-1/lib/x86/Release` and `vendor/pixman-1/lib/x64/Release` respectively.
 5. Install [NVIDIA Texture Tools 3.](https://developer.nvidia.com/gpu-accelerated-texture-compression) This requires an NVIDIA developer account.
-6. Copy the nvtt include files to `vendor/nvtt/include`.
+6. Copy the nvtt include files from the install directory to `vendor/nvtt/include`.
 7. Copy the nvtt30205.lib for your Visual Studio version from the install directory to `vendor/nvtt/lib/x64`.
 8. Copy nvtt30205.dll from the install directory to `x64/Debug` and `x64/Release`.
 9. Compile [sourcepp](https://github.com/craftablescience/sourcepp) for x64 with CMake, and your Visual Studio version.
 You may optionally uncheck all of the `SOURCEPP_USE` settings, except for `SOURCEPP_USE_STEAMPP`.